omninews/omni-next-config-client/README.md

   // Do stuff with config and start app
 });
 ```
-After that use `configClient.config` to get the latest config
+After that use `configClient.getConfig(["part", "key"], defaultValue)` to get the config value you need.